agorf/feed2email/README.md

 - https://github.com/agorf/feed2email/commits.atom
 ~~~

-To disable a feed, comment it:
+To disable a feed, you can comment it:

 ~~~ yaml
 #- https://github.com/agorf/feed2email/commits.atom